MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 - Creating or retaining fewer backups decreases possible recovery points and increases the chance of losing data.

-- A less expensive support contract might increase workload recovery time due to potential delays in technical assistance.
+- Choosing a less expensive support contract with technology partners might increase workload recovery time due to potential delays in technical assistance.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased complexity.** A workload that uses straightforward approaches and avoids unnecessary or overengineered complexity is generally easier to manage in terms of reliability.